tnecniv/old-website/_includes/focused.md

-I am a PhD candidate at Princeton University advised by Anirudha Majumdar in the [Intelligent Robot Motion IRoM](https://irom-lab.princeton.edu) (IRoM) Lab.
+I am a PhD candidate at Princeton University advised by Anirudha Majumdar as part of the [Intelligent Robot Motion IRoM](https://irom-lab.princeton.edu) (IRoM) Lab.

 My work is on understanding necessary and sufficient amounts of information a robot needs to performantly complete tasks, both theoretically and experimentally.